-Monitoring is housed within the DLSC's Administrative Unit, which consists of an advanced paralegal and two regulatory specialists.
+Monitoring is housed within the DLSC's Administrative Unit, which consists of a regulatory specialist advanced and 3 regulatory specialists.
 Active monitoring requires considerable resources and action by monitoring staff to ensure compliance with orders and decisions.
 Examples of such requirements include recovery of costs, work reports, drug screenings, and therapy and education requirements.